Aircoookie/Espalexa/readme.md

-## Espalexa allows you to easily control your ESP8266 with the Alexa voice assistant.
+## Espalexa allows you to easily control your ESP with the Alexa voice assistant.
+Now compatible with both ESP8266 and ESP32!

 #### What does this do similar projects like Fauxmo don't already?